JackEdwardLyons/jacklyons-me-beta/content/pages/blog/my-annual-2023-review.md

 ---

-And that wraps up my 2023 annual review.
+And that wraps up my 2024 annual review.
 It's been a year marked by intensity, stress, and a rollercoaster of emotions.
 Yet, within these challenges, I find the seeds of a new beginning.
 I'm genuinely thrilled to step into the upcoming year with a fresh perspective and a considerably more positive outlook.

-In 2023, my focus is on internal growth, aiming to shed limiting beliefs, internal stressors, and self-talk that may have held me back.
-Here's to the anticipation and excitement that 2023 holds—bring it on!
+In 2024, my focus is on internal growth and building resiliencing, aiming to shed any limiting beliefs, internal stressors, and self-talk that may have held me back.
+I also want prioritise self care and wellness.
+Working from home and having a career in tech typically means working through lunch, long meetings all day, coding non stop for hours and sitting all day every day.
+It's incredibly exhausting when I don't schedule in proper breaks, and active steps to relax and recharge when it's time to slow down.
+So that is a big goal for 2024: more time for self care, more breaks, eating on time and not skipping meals, more time in nature, and less stress.

+Here's to the anticipation and excitement that 2024 holds—bring it on!